echelon210/PS_Robotik_2022/2_RoadFollowing/README.md

 will reflect on some road surfaces.
 Because we had to use lego streets to build tracks this was quite a problem.
 But if this is not the case or when the parameters of the algorithm are very well tuned the road following with this approach can be really precise and even faster than the approach with CNNs.
 This is due to the low computational effort the procedure needs so that you can set higher frame rates for the camera.
-For example
+For example in the following video the jetbot drove about 0.32% of the maximum available motor power.

 ![alt text](https://github.com/echelon210/PS_Robotik_2022/blob/main/2_RoadFollowing/documentation/drivingWithOpenCV.gif)